-PhotoShelter is were I upload photos into archives that are displayed in galleries on my website, that are downloaded by my retoucher, that are edited by my clients on light boxes, that are the place where my clients download their final files (I can control if they can only view, download a watermarked low res jpeg or the final high res file).
-I can also see when which client downloaded the image through their personal password protected web page.
+PhotoShelter is where I upload photos into archives that are displayed in galleries on my website, that are downloaded by my retoucher, that are edited by my clients on lightboxes, that are the place where my clients download their final files (I can control if they can only view, download a watermarked low res jpeg or the final high res file).
+I can also see when which client downloaded the image through their personal password-protected web page.
 It also has a fantastic build in e-commerce portion, that allows me to be paid via PayPal when a customer orders a print (with a lab doing the fulfillment of the printing) or a download of a digital file.

-One of the features I love in PhotoShelter, is the ability to control who gets to do what with the photos that I’ve uploaded.
+One of the features I love in PhotoShelter is the ability to control who gets to do what with the photos that I’ve uploaded.
 Once you’ve created a gallery you can choose, if it is visible or hidden, searchable (great for SEO) or not, password protected or unprotected.
-My clients galleries are mostly hidden, password protected and by invitation only.
+My client’s galleries are mostly hidden, password-protected, and by invitation only.
 Then I can define access privileges to this one gallery.
-Maybe I want the client to be able to see the images, but not to download them, the webdesigner needs web sized files and the art director needs to be able to download a high res TIFF file for the printed pieces.
+Maybe I want the client to be able to see the images, but not to download them, the web designer needs web-sized files and the art director needs to be able to download a high res TIFF file for the printed pieces.
 One gallery can do all of this.
-I can even limit how many images a user can download or a time period that the photos can be downloaded in.
-Finally PhotoShelter gives me a log of which user downloaded which file from what IP address.
+I can even limit how many images a user can download or the time period that the photos can be downloaded in.
+Finally, PhotoShelter gives me a log of which user downloaded which file from what IP address.

 Write a comment about how you deliver your images to your clients and the benefits of that service – PhotoShelter is perfect for what I need and I love that I can customize it to my needs.